+A strong cup of oatstraw, nettle infusion or other nourishing herbs is a convenient and relatively inexpensive way to enjoy healthy herbs every day.
 Compared to herbal 'teas' which are prepared much like regular teas, strong herbal brews gives you a concentrated source of vitamins, minerals, phytonutrients and water-soluble constituents in a form your body can easily assimilate.

-Herbal teas do have benefits, but they are much too weak to be a significant source of vitamins and minerals.
+Regular strength herbal teas do have benefits, but they are much too weak to be a significant source of vitamins and minerals.

 A traditional recipe calls for one ounce of dried herb to four cups of boiling water.
 Infuse, or soak, your herbs in a covered jar of boiled water for at least four hours.
 Strain if you want and refrigerate.
 The infusion will keep up to three days in the refrigerator, so only make enough for that many days.
 Drink one to four cups a day.

+Use a glass jar (at least 32 ounces) with a lid.
+A large coffee press or tea pot with an infuser inside makes straining convenient.
 After you squeeze all the goodness out of the herb, put it on your potted plants, compost it, or throw it on the lawn to return it to the earth.

 Here's my favorite recipe:

 In the following video, herbalist Susun Weed demonstrates how to make an oatstraw herbal infusion.
-The process is the same for most leaves, seeds and flowers.
+The process is the same for most herbal leaves, seeds and flowers.

 If you are chronically stressed like most people in the modern world, or are just looking for a way to naturally nourish yourself, make a habit of enjoying an herbal infusion every day.
 Once you learn how, they are easy and fun to make and great cook with and drink.